 I’d estimate that over 90% of the Femoroacetabular impingement cases I’ve seen have come in hockey, soccer, and baseball players.
 What do these sports have in common?
 They all live in anterior pelvic tilt – with hockey being the absolute worst.
 Is it any surprise that the incidence of FAI and associated hip issues has increased dramatically since the AAU generation rolled in and kids played the same sport all 12 months of the year?

 Conversely, I’ve never seen a case of FAI in a cyclist.
 Why?
 It’s likely because they live in lumbar flexion and a greater degree of posterior pelvic tilt.
-And, taking it a step further, I’ve never seen an athlete with FAI whose symptoms didn’t improve by getting into a bit more posterior pelvic tilt.
+And, taking it a step further, I’ve never seen an athlete with FAI whose symptoms didn’t improve by getting into a bit more of a posterior pelvic tilt.